Money Matters: 10 Biblical Principles of Financial Stewardship

 Health Insurance: Health insurance is rarely deemed as optional in today’s world of escalating medical costs.
 Most employers offer group health insurance as part of their benefit package but may charge additional premiums for family members.
 Other options do exist outside of group policies such as personal insurance policies and healthcare sharing ministries.

-Miscellaneous Insurances: Other insurances for property, business, vehicles, crops, livestock, etc. are also available, and the need of them should be fully researched and determined for your family.
+Miscellaneous Insurances: Other insurances for property, business, vehicles, etc. are also available and the need for them should be fully researched and determined for your family.
 Proper counsel is advised in every situation.
 In many states it is mandatory to carry liability coverage on vehicles and/or personal property such as real estate.

 Even though a newly married young couple may not have a large estate, it is necessary that a will be developed simply for the ease of transition of property in the event that one or both spouses should die.
 Sometimes people find it difficult to talk about creating a will as it feels morbid or unpleasant.
 However, having a will is part of being a good steward and ensuring that you are not placing a hardship upon your spouse and family.
 Wills are drawn up for individuals, not couples, but often a couple’s individual wills are merely a mirror image of one another.
 Wills are intended to not only determine distribution of assets, but also for the establishment of guardianship for children in the event both parents are taken.
 Couples should establish a will before any children are born.
 The death of loved ones is never easy, but it is possible to help make things less difficult for those left behind when an adequate last will and testament has been established.

 Money problems frequently occur in marriage because the husband and the wife have different personalities, family backgrounds, and life experiences.
 Communicating about these differences can help you avoid misunderstandings with your spouse.
-The extremes of these views are listed below:
+Some contrasts are listed below:

-• Lifestyles: living very modestly vs. living extravagantly.
+• Lifestyles: living overly modestly vs. living extravagantly.

-• Family work ethics: extreme overworking vs. slothful, barely working at all.
+• Family work ethics: extreme overworking vs. barely working at all.

 • Financial status: parents are quite wealthy vs. parents are quite poor.